krzyzanowskim/STTextView/README.md

 Get one [starting from €5](https://krzyzanowskim.gumroad.com/l/sttextview).

-If you want to use STTextView to develop non open sourced products and applications, the Commercial license is the appropriate license.
+If you want to use STTextView to develop non-open-sourced products and applications, the Commercial license is appropriate.
 With this option, your source code is kept proprietary.
-This means, you won't have to change your whole application source code to an open-source license.
+You won't have to change your whole application source code to an open-source license.
 [Purchase a STTextView Commercial License](https://krzyzanowskim.gumroad.com/l/sttextview)